SOMERS POINT BOARD OF EDUCATION

 Any such reduction as above defined shall only be accomplished in accordance with the following procedures:

 The employee(s) affected by such a reduction shall have seniority rights over the most junior employee within the category of employment and those employee(s) thus affected shall retain the same rights in replacing the most junior employee(s).
-All reduction in force shall be based on inverse of seniority, i.e. last hired, first terminated.
+All reduction in force shall be based on inverse of seniority, i.e. last hired, and first terminated.

 It is mutually agreed that the person exercising seniority rights over a junior employee in seniority rights must have the same skills as the junior employee.